 Investigating Your Claim

-Before filing a birth injury lawsuit, your lawyer will need to get a written opinion from a medical expert (usually another OB/GYN) stating that in their opinion medical negligence occurred during the delivery.
-This “expert certification” is a mandatory prerequisite to filing a suit in all states.
+Before filing a birth injury lawsuit, your lawyer will need to get a written opinion from a medical expert (usually another OB/GYN) stating that medical negligence occurred during the delivery.
+This “expert certification” is a mandatory prerequisite to suing in all states.
 The only way to get an expert certification from another doctor is to have them review the medical records pertaining to the delivery.
 You can’t just tell them what happened.

 (a) Initial Pleadings